 Pulling books down from the shelf and leafing through their now vintage pages, the visions contained within are still mostly without peer.
 Despite several decades of science fiction film, the rich forms, colours and ideas are fresh against the stark visions of the future we have been served since.
 I would heartily argue that they are true visions of the all the possible, and impossible, futures, as opposed to the ones contained within the two degree arc since Star Wars hit the screen.

 So back to me, because you know, it really is all about me…

-It would be easy enough to say my five pages of doodles clearly tapped into my love for old school science fiction of the 70’s, which is why I am so besotted with them.
-But that would be too simplistic, it’s more than that and certainly does not explain why finding a vision I felt was right for MAG-100 has been such a struggle…
+It would be easy enough to say my five pages of doodles clearly tapped into my love for old school science fiction, which is why I am so besotted with them.
+But that would be too simplistic, it’s more than that and certainly does not explain why finding a vision I felt was right had been such a struggle…

 What I now realise is that the future should be about the unknown and in doing so, be unfamiliar to us.
 The only familiarity the Red Barron would have to draw on to compare his Fokker tri-plane with a F-117, almost one hundred years later, would be that the both fly.
 So to it should be when we look five hundred, or one thousand years, into our future.
 My issues were not with my inability to define a future visually, but with the simple fact that the future I was trying to visualise was tethered to one defined by its ‘cultural’ depiction over the past 30 odd years.
 In effect, the future in my head was already predefined at a subconscious level — what I was coming up with was comfortable, safe and possessing a faux logic that made sense.
 The future I was seeing was my present at very best.